Jerome, Arizona

-The town owes its existence mainly to two ore bodies that formed about 1.75billion years ago along a ring fault in the caldera of an undersea volcano.
+The town owes its existence mainly to two ore bodies that formed about 1.75 billion years ago along a ring fault in the caldera of an undersea volcano.
 Tectonic plate movements, plate collisions, uplift, deposition, erosion, and other geologic processes eventually exposed the tip of one of the ore bodies and pushed the other close to the surface, both near Jerome.
 In the late 19th century, the United Verde Mine, developed by William A. Clark, extracted ore bearing copper, gold, silver, and other metals from the larger of the two.
 The United Verde Extension UVX Mine, owned by James Douglas Jr., depended on the other huge deposit.
-In total, the copper deposits discovered in the vicinity of Jerome were among the richest ever found.
+In total, the copper deposits discovered in Jerome's vicinity were among the richest ever found.

 Jerome made news in 1917 when labor unrest involving the Industrial Workers of the World (IWW) led to the expulsion at gunpoint of about 60 IWW members, who were loaded on a cattle car and shipped west.
 Production at the mines, always subject to fluctuations, boomed during World War I, fell thereafter, rose again, then fell again during and after the Great Depression.
 As the ore deposits ran out, the mines closed for good in 1953, and the population dwindled to fewer than 100.
 Efforts to save the town from oblivion succeeded when residents turned to tourism and retail sales.
 Jerome became a National Historic Landmark in 1967.
-By the early 21st century, Jerome had art galleries, coffee houses, restaurants, a state park, and a local museum devoted to mining history.
+By the early 21st century, it had art galleries, coffeehouses, restaurants, a state park, and a local museum devoted to mining history.